armadillica/flamenco/README.md

 Development repo for Flamenco 2.0 (originally known as brender).
 Flamenco is a Free and Open Source Job distribution system for render farms.

-Warning: we are going to stay in alpha stage until the end of February 2015.
+Warning: currently Flamenco is in beta stage, testing welcome!

 ## Developer installation